Sauna, Other Thermal Experiences and Glossary

 2. A Variety of Thermal Experiences

 We need to begin using correct and common terminology, particularly in medical/health contexts.
 As well, in medical/health contexts we need to specify some critical parameters with regard to temperatures, humidity, steam and practice.
-And practice specified in terms of Sessions, Rounds, the Structure of each Round (time in hot room, type of hot room, time in cold, type of cold, shower/rinse elements, etc.).
+And practice specified in terms of Sessions, Rounds, the Structure of each Round (time in hot room, type of hot room, time in cold, type of cold, shower/rinse elements, etc.) as these can all make a difference in results.
 We need to consider and specify the quality of the sauna.
-A hot box with low benches resulting in considerable stratification, poor ventilation resulting in high CO2, and a lot of radiant from the heater will likely result in very different outcomes than a proper sauna with higher benches resulting in more even convective temps, good ventilation providing for fresh air and low CO2, and little or no radiant.
+A hot box with low benches resulting in considerable stratification, poor ventilation resulting in high CO2, and a lot of radiant from the heater will likely result in very different outcomes than a real sauna with higher benches resulting in more even convective temps, good ventilation providing for fresh air and low CO2, and little or no radiant.

 Social – Like sauna, all of these thermal experiences except IR Cabins are social activities and this was and is today a very key element.
 Besides enjoyment, the social aspect plays a critical role in improved health.

 While Finnish sauna is my personal favorite, I also enjoy steam baths, laconiums, caldariums and others.
+I’ve also had some wonderful experiences in banyas and sweat cabins.
 You might have different preferences. (click on the image for a larger view).

 ThermTax072a

-Note: Primary Heating Mechanism are all about ±20% but give a good idea of the relative contribution of each source.
+Note: Primary Heating Mechanism are all perhaps ±20% but give a good idea of the relative contribution of each source.

 ThermTaxSB 072a